neuvector/docs/user/pages/02.deploying/01.production/docs.md

 ### Planning Deployments
 The NeuVector containers in a default deployment include the controller, manager, enforcer, scanner, and updater.
 Placement of where these containers (on which nodes) are deployed just be considered, and appropriate labels, taints or tolerations created to control them.

-<strong>Important:</strong>  The NeuVector images are hosted at registry.neuvector.com.
-Credentials for this registry can be downloaded from the [NeuVector Customer Portal](/basics/installation/portal).
-If you haven't received your credentials to pull the images please contact support@neuvector.com and provide your email and company in your request.
-In addition, some company firewalls must allow-list this subdomain as well as any redirected URLs.
-If this is required, please also allow-list 'https://us-docker.pkg.dev/*' which is the current redirect for the full registry path at https://us-docker.pkg.dev/artifacts-downloads/namespaces/neuvector-cloud-live-292322/repositories/neuvector-us/downloads/*.

 The enforcer should be deployed on every host/node where application containers to be monitored and protected by NeuVector will be running.

 The controller manages the cluster of enforcers, and can be deployed on the same node as an enforcer or on a separate management node.
 The manager should be deployed on the node where the controller is running, and will provide console access to the controller.
 Other required NeuVector containers such as the manager, scanner, and updater are described in more detail in the Best Practices guide referenced below.